“But I can’t do it without you.”

 “You learned how to live in the desert as did many others, Caleb included,” Moses said.
 “Those who didn’t learn, died.”
 Moses paused and then glanced sharply at Joshua.
 “But why did they die?”

 “Why did they die?”
 Moses insisted.
 “God provided food and water.
 Our shoes and clothes did not wear out.
 We lived a daily miracle and yet an entire generation of our friends and family lie buried in the sand.
 Why?”

 “You know why,” Joshua said, remembering the tragedy of their first attempt to enter the Promised Land almost forty years ago.
 “The people were scared.”

-“They lacked faith,” Moses countered.
-“After everything they´ve seen and everything that God promised them, all they had to do was claim the promise as their own and fight for it.”
+“They lacked faith,” Moses corrected.
+“After everything they’ve seen and everything that God promised them, all they had to do was claim the promise as their own and fight for it.”

-“They lacked faith,” Moses repeated.
-“They simply didn´t trust Him.”
+“They lacked faith,” Moses said again.
+“They simply didn’t trust him.”
 Moses walked over to the rock face and leaned against it.
 “I was telling you about those early days when we left Egypt before we got to the Red Sea.
 You were just one of the many young men who wanted to be where the action was.
 You were always hanging around the front of the procession.
 You were fascinated by that pillar of fire, I think.”